0xalexbel/ixcdv/README.md

 # once done, simply run an elementary test
 # to make sure the whole stuff is properly installed and configured
 ixcdv test

+# If the test passed successfully,
+# you can now try to run the official iExec hello world
+# example named : 'nodejs-hello-world'
 ```

 ## How to run iExec's 'nodejs-hello-world' example